-GMM took a total of 5.25 minutes and K-means clustering scored a slightly faster 4.98 minutes.
+GMM took a total of 5.25 minutes and k-means clustering scored a slightly faster 4.98 minutes.
 DBSCAN performed the fastest for a total of 0.06 minutes to perform all clustering operations.
-As a result, DBSCAN performed both the best in terms of Silhouette Score when using PCA data and the best in terms of time to compute and identify clusters.
+As a result, DBSCAN performed both the best in terms of silhouette score when using PCA data and the best in terms of time to compute and identify clusters.